-The Primary Key property sheet displays in the Object Details view.
+The Primary Key properties dialog box displays in the Object Details view.
 Here you can pick one or more columns as the primary key.

 2 Click id in the list of columns.

 This defines id as the primary key for your table.
 Notice that the representation of the table now includes a symbol for the primary key of the table.